teamkill3d/discord-youtube-webhook/README.md

 ## INSTALLATION INSTRUCTIONS:
 1. download the source code
-2. put in the right links and stuff
+2. insert your webhook and channel urls
-3. run the code
-4. (optional) set it to run on startup
+3. run the code and set it to run on startup

-couldn't be simpler than that